How to Elope in Connecticut: A Complete Guide for Modern Couples

 Connecticut law requires:

 Remember to bring your IDs, payment method, and any needed documents when applying for your license.
-Getting this paperwork handled early gives you one less thing to worry about on your special day.
+Getting this paperwork handled early gives you one less thing to worry about on your wedding day.

 Best Seasons for Connecticut Elopements